 Her eyes lit up and she seized Fleur’s hand in one of hers and Harry’s in the other.
 Let’s go!
 I’ve been craving meringues all day.’

-Fleur retrieved Harry from her sister’s grip, linking arms with him.
+Fleur retrieved Harry from her Gabby’s grip, linking arms with him.
 ‘Do you remember your promise?’ she murmured in her sister’s ear.

 Gabby sulked.
 ‘Of course I do.
 No trying to charm Fleur’s boyfriend, she gets overly tetchy about it.’
 Mischief gleamed in her blue eyes.
 ‘You never made me promise not to tell him about you.’